 Special Rapporteurs are part of the Special Procedures of the United Nations Human Rights Council.
 For more on Special Rapporteurs, please refer to Fact Sheet N° 27: Seventeen Frequently Asked Questions about United Nations Special Rapporteurs.

 On 29 September 2011, the Human Rights Council adopted resolution

 18/7, in which it decided to appoint, for a period of three years, a Special Rapporteur on the promotion of truth, justice, reparation and guarantees of non-recurrence.
 The Special Rapporteur shall deal with situations in which there have been gross violations of human rights and serious violations of international humanitarian law.

-27/3 which extended the mandate of the Special Rapporteur for a further period of three years.
+In 2017, the Human Rights Council adopted the resolution 36/7 which extended the mandate of the Special Rapporteur for a further period of three years.